-Although there is a Residue Theory for flag, it is not simple to calculate the above residue in general.
+Although there is a residue theory for flag, it is not simple to calculate the residue of flag in general.
 The goal of this paper is to show a partial answer of this problem.
 We start the paper with an extension of the residue theorem of flag to distribution.

 \begin{thm} Let $\mathcal{F} = (\mathcal{F}_{1}, \mathcal{F}_{2} )$ be a $2$-flag of singular holomorphic distributions of codimension $s_1$, $s_2$ respectively on a compact complex manifold $M$ of dimension $n$.
 Let $\varphi_{1}=c_{p_1}\cdots c_{p_k}$ and $\varphi_{2}=c_{t_1}\cdots c_{t_q}$ be Chern monomials, of degrees $d_1$, $d_2$ respectively, such that $p_i>s_1-s_2$ for some $i$ or $t_j>s_2$ for some $j$.
-Then for each compact connected component $Z$ of $S(\mathcal{F})$ there exists a class Res$_{\varphi_{1}, \varphi_{2}} (\mathcal{F} , \mathcal{N}_{\mathcal{F}}, Z ) \in H_{2n - 2(d_{1} + d_{2} )} (Z; \mathbb{C})$ such that
+Then for each compact connected component $Z$ of $S(\mathcal{F})$ there exists a class Res$_{\varphi_{1}, \varphi_{2}} (\mathcal{F} , \mathcal{N}_{\mathcal{F}}; Z ) \in H_{2n - 2(d_{1} + d_{2} )} (Z; \mathbb{C})$ such that

 \noi where $\iota_{\lambda}$ denotes the embedding of $Z_{\lambda}$ on $M$. \end{thm}